MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 -   Parameter binding has been significantly enhanced to work outside of tab completion scenarios, such as with commands that do not exist in the current runspace.

 -   Support for custom container activities has been added to Windows PowerShell Workflow.
-If an activity parameter is of the types **Activity**, **Activity\[]**â€”or is a generic collection of activitiesâ€”and the user has supplied a script block as an argument, then Windows PowerShell Workflow converts the script block to XAML, as with normal Windows PowerShell script-to-workflow compilation.
+If an activity parameter is of the types **Activity**, **Activity\[]**'”or is a generic collection of activities'”and the user has supplied a script block as an argument, then Windows PowerShell Workflow converts the script block to XAML, as with normal Windows PowerShell script-to-workflow compilation.

 -   After a crash, Windows PowerShell Workflow automatically reconnects to managed nodes.